AvantaR/type-pagination/README.md

 # Install

-Depends on what package manager do you use:
+Depending on what package manager do you use:

 ```
 yarn add type-pagination